Licensing Guides

 You can earn additional certifications to improve your marketability and pay.

-If you wish to own your own business in the HVAC field in Missouri after you’ve accumulated significant experience and are a licensed contractor at the local level, you’ll need a state-issued business license, workers’ compensation insurance, unemployment insurance and either a cash deposit or surety bond.
+If you wish to own your own business in the HVAC field in Missouri after you’ve accumulated significant experience and are a licensed contractor at the local level, you’ll need a state-issued business license, workers’ compensation insurance, unemployment insurance, and either a cash deposit or surety bond.
 Check with your municipality for further requirements.

-Being a skilled tradesman gives you a competitive advantage and job security.
+A license gives you a competitive advantage in the job market.

-Pay ranges can vary widely, depending on the city and many other important factors, including education, certifications, additional skills, and the number of years you have spent in your profession.
+Salaries can vary widely depending on the city where you work and other factors like education, certifications, additional skills, and the number of years you have spent in your profession.
+If you choose to start an HVAC business, this blog can give you an idea of what you can expect to make and what factors will influence that number.

 What Business Owners Need to Know